tochev/git-vanity/README.md

 Install `python3`, `pyopencl`, `numpy`, and `opencl`:

+    # substitute amd for nvidia if you have nvidia gpu
+    apt-get install amd-libopencl1 amd-opencl-icd
-    apt-get install libopencl1 opencl-icd # there are also amd and nvidia apt-get install python3 python3-numpy python3-pyopencl
+    apt-get install python3 python3-numpy python3-pyopencl

 Get the project: